nicolaananda/portofolio-ku/README.md

 ## Usage

+### Public Pages
 - Navigate through different sections using the navigation menu
-- Toggle between light and dark mode using the theme switcher
 - Browse projects in the portfolio section
 - Filter projects by category or technology
 - View detailed project information by clicking on project cards
+- Send messages through the contact form

+### Admin Dashboard
+- Secure login system with token-based authentication
+- Mobile-friendly admin interface
+- Manage portfolio items with CRUD operations
+- View and manage contact messages
+- Real-time statistics and activity overview
+- Responsive sidebar navigation

 ## Customization

 ### Adding New Projects
+1. Log in to the admin dashboard

-1. Navigate to the projects data file
+2. Navigate to the Portfolio section
-2. Add a new project object following the existing structure
+3. Click "Add Portfolio" to create a new project
-3. Include project details such as title, description, technologies, and links
+4. Fill in the project details and upload images

 ### Modifying Styles
 - Global styles can be modified in the `src/styles` directory
 - Component-specific styles are located within their respective component folders
 - Tailwind configuration can be adjusted in `tailwind.config.js`